SADSLAVKA/ica0002/backup_sla.md

 ### 2.4 Backup frequency
 #### 2.4.1 Grafana dashboards
-Backup of the dashboards should be made every 30 days.
+Backup of the dashboards should be made every first day of the month.
+Only full backups.
 #### 2.4.2 InfluxDB log records
-Log records must be backuped every 14 days.
+Log records must be archived every day.

 ### 2.5 Versioning and retention
 #### 2.5.1 Dashboards